spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 Internally, [spatie/image](https://docs.spatie.be/image/v1/) is used to manipulate the images.
 You can use [any manipulation function](https://docs.spatie.be/image) from that package.

+## Are you a visual learner?

+Here's a video that shows how to working with conversion.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1i-HTyyEmvM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to see more videos like this?
+Check out our [free video course on how to use this package](https://spatie.be/videos/discovering-laravel-media-library).

 ## A single conversion

 You should add a method called `registerMediaConversions` to your model.
 In that model you can define the media conversion.
 Here's an example: